cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 ID | The ID of the node.
 Address | The address of the node.
 You can click on the address to view further details about the node.
 Uptime | How long the node has been running.
-Bytes | The used capacity for the node.
+Used Capacity | The used capacity for the node.
 Replicas | The number of replicas on the node.
 Mem Usage | The memory usage for the node.
 Version | The build tag of the CockroachDB version installed on the node.